-Thank you to Earth Mama Organics for sponsoring this post.
+Thank you to Earth Mama Organics for sponsoring this post on how to take care of your body after giving birth.
 All opinions remain my own.

 It’s been just over six weeks since we came home with Warren James!